3 Ways To Avoid Inca Trail Altitude Sickness

 Many visitors to the Inca Trail in Peru experience altitude sickness.
 There are many different strategies people employ in order to avoid altitude sickness while hiking the Inca Trail.
 Here are three simple ways to avoid Inca Trail altitude sickness and more info about Inca Trail elevations.

 The Inca Trail is a trekking trail in Peru that was built by the ancient Inca civilization with altitudes exceeding 8000 feet.
-It's one of the most popular destinations for backpackers and hikers, with some parts of the trail reaching altitudes of 13766 feet high (4200 meters).
+It's one of the most popular destinations for backpackers and hikers, with some parts of the trail reaching altitudes of 13,780 feet high.

 The hardest part is on day 2 which starts at 9,800 feet (3000 meters) and ascends to the highest point at Dead Woman’s Pass.
 Each of the 4 day trek averages between 8000 and 13000 feet high, and ends at Machu Picchu which sits at 7972 feet in altitude (2,430 meters).

 These high heights at the Inca Trail lead to severe risk of altitude sickness, which we cover below.

 Inca Trail altitude sickness is a common problem that can affect hikers and other people who are visiting the Inca Trail.
 The severity of these symptoms depends on how quickly you ascend, how much experience you have with climbing at high altitudes, and your general health.